Movie Review: “Get Out”

 Trailer Syndrome (-1pts)

-Pro - Acting (+8pts)
+Pro: The Acting (+8pts)

-Con - Hypnosis (-5pts)
+Con: Hypnosis (-5pts)

-The first was the fact that it was way to easy for the hypnosis to work once it had been started, especially since the person being hypnotized was a reluctant participant.
-I think this issue should have been explored.
+The first was the fact that it was way too easy for the hypnosis to work once it had been started, especially since the person being hypnotized was a reluctant participant.
 My second problem with hypnosis in this movie was what they referred to as "the sunken place".
-This was a weird concept and the visual effect used to represent the sunken place was weird.
-It was jarring, took me out of the movie and made me to ask myself "what the **** am I watching?".
+This was a weird concept and the visual effect used to represent the sunken place was strange and took me out of the movie.
 I also thought that the sunken place should have been explained more clearly.
-The movie just kind of throws this concept at you and leaves it to the audience to try to interpret the how it works.
-Hypnosis was a key part of this movie and I thought it was executed poorly, so I hope other people are able to look past this more than I could.
+The movie just kind of threw this concept at you and left it to the audience to try to interpret how it worked.
+Hypnosis was a key part of this movie, but I thought the filmmakers could have handled it better.

-Pro - Awkward Racism (+8pts)
+Pro: Awkward Racism (+8pts)

-Con - "Racism" (-4pts)
+Con: "Racism" (-4pts)

-Pro - The Mystery (+5pts)
+Pro: The Mystery (+5pts)

-Con - Trailer Syndrome (-1pts)
+Con: Trailer Syndrome (-1pts)

-Rating: B+ (86pts)
+Grade: B+ (86pts)

 Get Out was a very interesting movie to watch unfold.
-The awkward racism, and paranoia that went along with it, provided a fresh style of a movie in the horror/thriller genre.
+The awkward racism, and paranoia that went along with it, provided a fresh idea for a movie in the horror-thriller genre.
 I think the concept of hypnosis was a good addition but I think that the execution was weak.
-The movie is at it's absolute best whenever the awkward racism is explored or whenever the African-American workers are on screen and get dialogue.
-This is especially true for the character of Georgina and the actress who played her (Betty Gabriel).
-I thought Get Out had a great build up but I thought the climax of the movie did not fit with the rest of the movie and it did not capitalize on the magnificent rising action from the first two acts of the film.
+The movie was at its absolute best whenever the awkward racism is explored or whenever the people who worked at the house were on screen.
+This was especially true for the character of Georgina and the actress who played her (Betty Gabriel).
+I thought Get Out had great rising action, but I thought the climax of the movie fit poorly with the rest of the movie and did not capitalize on the magnificent rising action from the first two acts of the film.
 Overall, I would say that Get Out was a good movie, but not amazing, and while I think this movie is worth checking out, I would try not to let your expectations get too high.